Offliners/Offliners/README.md

 </p>

 <p align='center'>
-  I like to implement every algorithms in C and verify them with Python.
+  I like to implement every algorithm in C and verify them with Python.
 </p>

 <h2 align="left">💻 My Workspace</h2>